Frequently Asked Questions

 - Networking with faculty, adjunct faculty, course instructors, community partners, and organizations is also a good way to find positions.
 You can view faculty profiles here.
 You can email them if you are interested in their work and/or to learn about possible positions in the fall.
 However, most faculty will not know of fall opportunities until closer to the start of fall semester.

 Research/graduate assistantships at Rollins are only available through the Merit Scholarship program.
 Other positions are either funded through the Rollins Earn and Learn (REAL) program or through employers and faculty members’ direct hiring.
+See "How do I find a job?" above.

 Various housing options are available for RSPH students.
 Many students live in off-campus apartments in surrounding neighborhoods such as Decatur, Virginia-Highlands, Morningside, Grant Park, Inman Park, Lake Clair, Poncey-Highlands, Little Five Points, and Buckhead.
 Admitted students will have access to the new student portal and housing blog to connect with other students seeking and offering housing.
 The Emory off-campus housing page also provides resources.